cytoscape/cytoscape-tutorials/README.md

 If you have a suggestion to make regarding the content and don't have the time or inclination to do the coding, please [submit your request in the issue tracker](https://github.com/cytoscape/cytoscape-tutorials/issues).

 If you are going to edit a tutorial and are not already familiar with Reveal.js, you will want to [start with the reveal.js docs](reveal-readme.md) to learn how to setup your development environment and the basics of building content.
-Once you are familiar with reveal, you will want to review the common elements and custom styles available in our repo for Cytoscape tutorials (see below).
+Once you are familiar with reveal, you will want to review the common elements and custom styles available in our repo for Cytoscape tutorials (see Style below).
+Also refer to [our templates](https://cytoscape.github.io/cytoscape-tutorials/contents/#/templates) with example slides and style usage.

 #### Organization
 The first thing to notice about our repo is the organization.
 From the top level, you will find ```presentations``` and ```protocols```.
 These leverage different CSS styles and different sets of ```modules```.